mlte-team/mlte/docs/docs/mlte_mechanics.md

 def calculate_model_performance_acc(gardenpops, gardenmems):
-    """Get accucray of models across the garden populations""" gardenacc = np.zeros((3, 1000), float)
+    """Get accucray of models across the garden populations.""" gardenacc = np.zeros((3, 1000), float)
     for i in range(1000):
         for g in range(3):